New York City at Christmas

-Many years ago I started going to New York City during Christmas for shopping and snow viewing.
+Many years ago I started going to New York City at Christmas time for shopping and snow viewing.
 It has now morphed into my husband’s birthday celebration place.
 If you are thinking of going to New York during the Christmas season there are a few things to keep in mind.

 We had a great trip this year, even with the weather being crazy.
 We arrived on Thursday night and it was hot, then Friday morning it was freezing.
 It stayed cold until Monday as we were leaving it was hot again.
 Hot being 70 degrees, but that is warm for NYC in December.